Phyllo Leaves filled with Soy Cream and Eggplant – You Won't Stop Snacking

 -

-In a deep bowl, mix the a major dairy brand soy cream with the eggplant salad, crushed garlic, salt, pepper, and one tablespoon of olive oil.
+In a deep bowl, mix the Tnuva soy cream with the eggplant, minced garlic, salt, pepper, and one tablespoon of olive oil.

 -

-Lay out one sheet of phyllo and place another sheet on top of it.
+Lay out a sheet of phyllo and place another sheet directly on top of it.

 -